klerick/nestjs-json-api/libs/json-rpc/nestjs-json-rpc-sdk/README.md

 ## Example

 Once the installation process is complete, we can import the **RpcFactory**.
-For example, we have RPC serve which have service which implement this interface:
+For example, we have RPC server which have service which implement this interface:

 ```typescript
 export type InputType = {